Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Architecture and hyperparameter details

 \subsection{Low-level controller:}

 In our experiments, we consider two types of LL controllers: \begin{itemize} \item \textbf{A goal-conditioned diffusion policy (DP)}, based on the architecture introduced in \cite{chi2024diffusionpolicyvisuomotorpolicy}.
-This architecture uses 1D CNN layers and denoises an action chunk by injecting observation features into the denoising process through FiLM layers~\cite{perez2017filmv}.
+This architecture uses 1D CNN layers and denoises an action chunk by injecting observation features into the denoising process through FiLM layers~\citep{perez2017filmv}.
 We extend this conditioning to also incorporate the target observation $o_{\text{target}}$.
 This is the default controller used in our method (250M trainable parameters). \\ \item \textbf{A goal-conditioned Action Chunk Transformer (ACT)} from \cite{zhao2023learningfinegrainedbimanualmanipulation}, based on a ResNet18 vision encoder and transformer encoder-decoder (51M training parameters).
 In a similar way as with the DP controller, we extend the ACT architecture to integrate conditioning on both the current observation and a target observation (using the same vision encoder). \end{itemize}

 \textbf{Action Chunking:} For both environments, the controller outputs a fixed-length action sequence of size $n=8$.
-To extract the ground-truth action chunks from the expert trajectories $\tau = \{s_0, a_0, \dots, s_N, a_N\}$ (as described in Section~\ref{subsec:pretrain}) we extract chunks of size $m$ sampled between $8$ and $\frac{N}{8}$ and apply static padding if $m < 8$.
+To extract the ground-truth action chunks from the expert trajectories $\tau = \{s_0, a_0, \dots, s_N, a_N\}$ (as described in Section~\ref{subsec:hierarchical_policy}) we extract chunks of size $m$ sampled between $\frac{N}{8}$ and $8$ and apply static padding if $m < 8$.
 These parameters are chosen based on the target environments, where trajectories are capped at a maximum length of $N=64$ (i.e., $8 \times 8$ steps).
 Note that the action chunk is executed in the environment in an open-loop manner.

-\method (with a DP controller) on the CALVIN benchmark (with hyperparameter values mentioned in Table~\ref{tab:train_hyperparameters}) requires approximately 65 hours on two NVIDIA H100 GPUs for 1$e^6$ gradient updates of \pihl, and 70 hours on a single H100 GPU for 1$e^6$ updates of \pill.
-For both components, we use the Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} with learning rates $1e^{-4}$.
+\method (with a DP controller) on the CALVIN benchmark (with hyperparameter values mentioned in Table~\ref{tab:train_hyperparameters}) requires approximately 15 hours on eight NVIDIA H100 GPUs for 1$e^6$ gradient updates of \pihl, and 9 hours on a eight H100 GPU for 1$e^6$ updates of \pill.
+For both components, we use the Adam optimizer~\citep{kingma2017adammethodstochasticoptimization} with learning rates $1e^{-4}$.